polakowo/datadocs/docs/machine-learning/production-code.md

 custom_edit_url: https://github.com/polakowo/datadocs/edit/master/docs/big-data/production-code.md
 ---

+- Python for software development and Python for scripting is not exactly the same beast.
+    - Scripting is (mostly) the code you write for yourself.
+    - Software is the assemblage of code you (and other teammates) write for others.
 - Software running on production servers to handle live users and data of the intended audience.
 - Production quality code describes code that meets expectations for production.